HallaSurvivor/Blog/_posts/2022-07-11-efficient-embedding-followup.md

 necessary in hindsight, but it did make for some pretty pictures!

 ---

-TODO: copy your sage code into footnote 3

 First, here's a plot of the minimal $m$ so that $D_{2n} \hookrightarrow \mathfrak{S}_m$[^3].